Learn & Run Series – 2014

 July 15 – Improving your Running Form – Todd Schemper, PT, DPT, OCS – Des Moines Clinic – Charity is Pedal For Life

-August 26 – Optimum Performance for Runners – Todd Schemper, PT, DPT, OCS – Des Moines Clinic – Charity is Boys and Girls Club of Central Iowa
+August 26 – Running 201: Tips for Performance & Prevention – Todd Schemper, PT, DPT, OCS – Des Moines Clinic – Charity is Boys and Girls Club of Central Iowa – (Downtown Chamber Member University event)

 September 16 – Therapeutic Dry Needling – Tim Vander Wilt, PT, ATC, CSCS – Ames Clinic (4700 Mortensen Road, Suite 101) – Charity is Team in Training